johnmcfarlane/papers/c++/contractual-disappointment.md

 #### Business-Critical Systems

-Where business interests are at stake but user safety is not, the program developer has leeway to choose from a wider range of strategies.
+Where business interests are at stake but safety and resources are less of a concern, the program developer has leeway to choose from a wider range of strategies.
-If they are prepared to perform thorough testing, the Prevention Enforcement Strategy will reap financial benefits in terms of compute costs and reliability.
+If they are prepared to perform thorough testing, the Prevention Enforcement Strategy will reap benefits in terms of compute costs and reliability.

-But where competing financial concerns limit the effort put into defect prevention either the Trap Enforcement Strategy or The Log-And-Continue Strategy may be preferable.
+But where competing financial concerns limit investment in prevention, either the Trap Enforcement Strategy or The Log-And-Continue Strategy may be preferable.

-For example, a RESTful server which persists between requests may eventually identify bad state that has lain unnoticed for a while.
+For example, a RESTful server which persists between requests may eventually identify bad state in the form of a contract violation.
 The developer can choose what happens on discovery:

 * Kill the process and restart it in the hope that the problem is mitigated.